Human Resource Management (Top-up)

 Assessment

-This module will be assessed through coursework (50%) and a recommendation report (50%).
+This module will be assessed through a strategic analysis report (50%) and a recommendation report (50%).
+Using insights from Assessment 1, you will produce a strategic options report using the relevant frameworks.

 30 credits